Goffaux-Lab/how-to-use-goffaux-lab/README.md

 # How to use Goffaux-Lab
 This is the lab's shared github space.
 We should upload any code and documents that could be useful for anyone in the lab to be able to use.
+In the following, the **bold** words are git specific terms which can be googled to learn more.

 ## Overview of the workflow Github repositories can then be **forked** between
 accounts (i.e. create a copy) so that others can use them too.
 The original